dansysanalyst/powergrid-doc/docs/table/include-columns.md

 You can find this method is inside your PowerGrid file (e.g., `DishTable.php`).

-::: warning
+::: warning ⚠️ WARNING
  Before proceeding, check if you have [Added the column](add-columns) in order to have it available for including.
 :::

 ## Usage